exstan/pubsubclient/README.md

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.

-## Examples

-The library comes with a number of example sketches.
-See File > Examples > PubSubClient within the Arduino application.

-Full API documentation is available here: http://pubsubclient.knolleary.net

-## Limitations

  - It can publish QoS 0/1/2 messages and subscribe at QoS 0 or QoS 1.
  - Can join session on connect without cleaning it (cleanSession=false).
 Which means that network issues (causing disconnects) are not a problem to receive